 This section describes how to set up SpamSieve and Apple Mail using the Mail plug-in on macOS 10.13 through macOS 13.
 If you have macOS 14 or want to use the simpler Mail extension setup, see the Setting Up Apple Mail section.

-1. Choose Settings... from the SpamSieve menu at the top-left of the screen (in earlier versions of macOS this is called Preferences...) and click on the Apple Mail and Setup tabs.
+1. Choose Settings... from the SpamSieve menu at the top-left of the screen and click on the Apple Mail and Setup tabs.
 Select Enable spam filtering using Mail plug-in: